Should NATO intervene in the war-torn province of Kosovo?

 in this forum:

 What is NATO trying to achieve in Kosovo?
 As Kosovo is a part of Yugoslavia, does Russia not see an analogy with its own problems in Chechnya?
 What is the difference between Kosovo and Bosnia?
 What are the possibilities of fighting in Kosovo leading to a greater war in the region?
 Do you think the NATO plan is the right plan for resolving the crisis?
-Chris Hicks of Tampa, FL, asks: What are the possibilities of fighting in Kosovo leading to a greater war in the region?
+Aaron Gaudio of Corvallis, OR, asks: What is the difference between Kosovo and Bosnia?
+We've heard the similarities between the conflict in Kosovo and the conflict in Bosnia; but what are the differences?

 Susan Woodward of the Brookings Institution responds: